-The "other" category is comprised of investments that do not meet the Sub-Funds minimum standards for promoting their environmental or social characteristics or qualify as Sustainable Investments.
+Investments that do not meet the Sub-Funds minimum standards for promoting their environmental or social characteristics or qualify as Sustainable Investments.

-Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments / funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets included in the asset allocation diagram above, including under "other".
+Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments / funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM.
 These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.

-All investments, including "other" investments are subject to the following ESG Minimum Safeguards/principle:
+All investments, where relevant, including "other" investments are subject to the following ESG Minimum Safeguards/ principle: